mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### enabled

-Enable this to allow Grafana to send email.
+Enable this to allow Mosaicoo to send email.
 Default is `false`.

 ### host